codio/knowledge/source/instructors/admin/integration/lms-students.rst

 LTI Field to Uniquely Identify Students
 ---------------------------------------

-It is a custom LTI field to uniquely identify students, that field transparently added to our CSV export data files if you would like to do mapping of the results manually.
-You can find this setting on **LTI Integrations** tab in your Organization Settings.
+This is a unique identifier for students found in a custom LTI field.
+This field is automatically added to the CSV export data files, enabling you to map results manually if necessary.
+You can adjust this option in the **LTI Integrations** section of your Organization Settings.